-Every fall we gear up for another season of one of America's favorite sports!
-Whether itís the NFL, college, or high school, we canít get enough football.
-With all the anticipation and excitement surrounding each kickoff, we should still be aware of the risks involved for athletes playing this highly physical sport.
+Football is one of America's favorite sports!
+Whether we are watching the NFL, a college, or a high school team, we canít get enough.
+Among all the anticipation and excitement surrounding each kickoff, we should also be aware of the risks involved for the athletes who play this highly physical sport.

-When it comes to high school football, concussions are the most common injury, and they can have long-term consequences, some of which might be hidden.
+When it comes to high school football, concussions are the most common injury.
+Concussions can have long-term consequences, some of which might be hidden.

 What exactly is a concussion?

 A concussion is a mild traumatic brain injury often caused by a direct blow to the head.
 Your brain is surrounded by fluid that acts as a protective divider from your skull.
 When you experience a forceful injury to your head, the brain can shake or twist inside your skull.
 This can result in your brain striking your skull and damaging your soft brain tissue.

 It used to be believed that a concussion only occurs when a person loses consciousness.
 Now itís been proven that a person can experience a concussion without passing out.
 In fact, over 90% of sports-related concussions do not involve the athlete losing consciousness.
 This is an alarming fact.
 An athlete could be suffering from a concussion without even realizing and continue to participate in the game, causing more damage.